-As a future leader in the Church, the student must come to recognize that her education and intellectual development are essential tools for becoming a knowledgeable leader and communicator in the Church.
-A strong intellectual foundation plays an essential role in the student's total development, especially through reading as a way to continue to gain knowledge about herself and to more deeply appreciate and understand the world within which she lives.
-As a minister, the student will find herself engaging in dialog with others of differing perspectives, which will require strong intellectual skills.
-Key components are the student's attitude towards learning and her commitment to becoming an educated person and a life-long learner.
+As a future leader in the Church, the religious sister must come to recognize that her education and intellectual development are essential tools for becoming a knowledgeable leader and communicator in the Church.
+A strong intellectual foundation plays an essential role in her total development, especially through reading as a way to continue to gain knowledge about herself and to more deeply appreciate and understand the world within which she lives.
+As a minister/leader, she will find herself engaging in dialog with others of differing perspectives, which will require strong intellectual skills.
+Key components are her attitude towards learning and her commitment to becoming an educated person and a life-long learner.